Skip to content

 Your First Few Cooks

-We recommend cooking with oil regularly for the first month—it helps build the pan’s natural nonstick surface faster.
+Start each cook by preheating your pan for a minute or more before adding a high-heat oil such as algae, canola, grapeseed, or avocado.
+We strongly recommend cooking with high-heat oil regularly for at least the first month—it helps build the pan’s natural nonstick surface faster and stronger.

 Getting the Most Out of Your Modular Knife Storage